frederic-mahe/BIO9905MERG1_vsearch_swarm_pipeline/pipeline.md

 +
 @-A-9EFGFFFFD7BFF7FE9,C9F<EFG99,CEF9,@77+@+CCC@F9FCF9,C@C,,+,8C9<CEF,,,,,,,CF,,+++8FEF9,?+++@+++B++@C+,,B?FE8E,,<+++++3C,CF9DF9>>CFE7,,3=@7,,@++@:FC7BC*CC:,7>DF9,,,,7?*=B*5?*:++7***=?EE3***2;***:*0*/;@C8*<C+*<<+
 ```

-note that the quality line starts with a @ ...
+Note: the quality line may starts with a @ ...

 Note: Q values are a way to encode on one character numerical values
-ranging from 0 to 40 (usually).
+ranging from 0 to 41 (usually).
 These values represent the probability
 of a wrong base calling for that particular position.
 Q20 means 1% of
-risk, Q30 means 0.1% and Q40 means 0.01%.
+risk, Q30 means 0.1%, and Q40 means 0.01%.

 In paired-end sequencing, there are two files per sample: R1 and
 R2.
-Each R1 read has a R2 counterpart.
+Each R1 read has a R2 counterpart, and reads are in the same order
+in both files.

-## Google Colab
+### Google Colab

-Let's explore the environment:
+Let's explore this environment.
+This is our first executable block:

 ``` code
 %%shell